 On the evening of November 2, some of the men saw cows walking toward them.
 By then, the men were nearly delirious, and they thought they were hallucinating.
 How relieved they must have been when they grasped what had happened.
 Arnold had made it to the nearest Canadian village and sent back food!
 Arnold’s men straggled in, a little at a time.
 But they had made it through the wilderness, against all odds.

 Naturally, the tale of Arnold’s trek to Quebec is not over yet.
-Stay tuned for more in a few weeks.
+The story will continue HERE on November 14.

 stories can be found on my website, HERE.

 John Joseph Henry, Account of Arnold’s campaign against Quebec (1877)

 Letter from George Washington to John Hancock (September 21, 1775)